 Top Events in Karijini and Tom Price

-- Utterly amazing is the Karijini Experience held each year in the April school holidays.
+- Utterly unique is the Karijini Experience held each year in the April school holidays.
 It is held by the Banjima people in partnership with local agencies and organizations.
 Offered are Yoga classes in one of the gorges, meditation, live music, fine dining, bush culture walk, storytime, bush medicine, and much more.
 You like to learn more or be part of it?
 Book your accommodation and ticket soon!

 - The Mount Nameless Jarndunmunha Festival is held in August.
-Tom Price is home to this festival for 50 years already — featuring live music, street parade, different food stalls, fireworks, and more.
+Tom Price is home to this festival for 50 years already — featuring live music, a street parade, different food stalls, fireworks, and more.